thin-edge/thin-edge.io/docs/src/understand/digital-twin.md

 ### Operations

-Conversely, maintenance operations are triggered from the cloud and forwarded by thin-edge to the targeted devices.
+Conversely, maintenance operations are triggered from the cloud and forwarded by %%te%% to the targeted devices.

 It can be to restart a device, to update a configuration file, or to install software packages, using a precise workflow, checking prerequisites, coordinating participants and monitoring progress.